How to Use find -exec in Linux (With Examples)

 Permission Denied Errors

-When find encounters directories you cannot read, it reports permission errors:
+When find enters directories your user cannot read, it reports permission errors:

 find: '/root': Permission denied